imarsman/dockerops/README.md

 handle calls for an Intel64 linux architecture so that the single application will be able to run.
 Nanos also provides useful things such as network port and filesystem access.

-Unless there is something I have missed (as of 20 November, 2021) Ops does not run properly on the M1 ARM64 architecture.
-This is because the implementation of nanos used by Ops currently assumes an Intel64 environment.
-You can run Ops for things that don't involve building, running, or deploying nanos images.

 The goal of this code is to provide a workflow that is as friction-free as possible in terms of building and deploying nanos unikernels.
 Using the